As a regulator and funder

 Source: Education Business Services

 We are responsible for registering home educators, and evaluating home education programs and children’s educational progress.
-In 2021–22, we provided $3.6 million for the employment of home education moderators and administrative support to meet this commitment.
+In 2022–23, we provided an average of 42.1 full‑time equivalent home education moderators and administrative staff to meet this commitment.
 For the number of students registered to receive home education, refer to Table A11.

 School curriculum and standards